cneralich/tfe-tfc-migration-tool/README.md

 ```

 ### NOTES
 This migration utility leverages the [Terraform Cloud/Enterprise API](https://www.terraform.io/docs/cloud/api/index.html) and the [terrasnek](https://github.com/dahlke/terrasnek) Python Client for interacting with it.
-For security reasons, there are certain sensitive values that cannot be extracted (ex.
+For security reasons, there are certain Sensitive values that cannot be extracted (ex.
 Sensitive Variables and SSH Keys), so those will need to be re-added after the migration is complete (the Keys will, however, be migrated).
+For convenience, additional methods have been included to enable Sensitive value migration (both Variables and SSH Keys).

+**IMPORTANT:** These scripts expect that the destination Organization (i.e TFE_ORG_NEW) is a blank slate and has not had any changes made ahead of time through other means.
+If changes have been made to the new Organization prior to using this tool, errors are likely to occur.

 If needed (ex. for testing purposes), a set of helper delete functions have been included as well in [`delete_functions.py`](delete_functions.py).